orieasterly/portfolio/README.md

 Catalog of major projects accomplished:
-# 1. Empowering Informed Decisions with Labor Insights: Labor Dashboard - April 2019 - June 2023
+# 1. Data-Driven Decision - Unleashing the Power of Labor Insights: Labor Dashboard - April 2019 - June 2023

 ## Objective
 Gain real-time insights into labor performance with a dedicated Labor Dashboard.
 This tool analyzes and visualizes crucial KPIs, comparing current metrics to both previous year data and budgetary projections, and provides actionable recommendations to improve efficiency and effectiveness.